damminhtien/WARD-monitoring/README.md

-# logging-monitoring-web-app-server
+# WARD-monitoring
-Allow you logging and monitoring web app run on client (instead of console.log)
+Allow you monitoring a service :devil: